-1. Student-Faculty Level: An individual student, or group of students, should directly discuss, with the faculty member(s) involved, any issues related to the faculty member's performance or expectations.
-If a satisfactory resolution is not achieved, the student has the prerogative to inform the faculty member of any intentions to bring the situation to the Chair.
-This process should be initiated within ten days of the initial request.

-2. Chair: A problem, which is not satisfactorily resolved at the course level, may be taken to the Chair for the specific academic course/program.
-The Chair will review the data and act as an arbitrator of the complaint, responding within ten days of the appeal.
+- 1. Student-Faculty Level: An individual student, or group of students, should directly discuss, with the faculty member(s) involved, any issues related to the faculty member's performance or expectations.
+If a satisfactory resolution is not achieved, the student has the prerogative to inform the faculty member of any intentions to bring the situation to the Chair or Dean.
+This process should be initiated within five business days of the initial request. - 2.
+Chair or Dean: A problem, which is not satisfactorily resolved at the course level, may be taken to the Chair or Dean for the specific academic course/program.
+The Chair or Dean will review the data and act as an arbitrator of the complaint, responding within five business days of the appeal.

-3. Vice President for Academic Affairs (VPAA): For issues that remain unresolved after consultation with the Chair and faculty members, the student may make a final appeal to the VPAA.
-The VPAA will review the issue, and act as an arbitrator of the complaint, consulting with the Chair and Vice President of Academic Affairs (VPAA) and the Vice President of Student Affairs (VPSA) as needed.
+3. Vice President of Academic Affairs (VPAA): For issues that remain unresolved after consultation with the Chair or Dean and faculty members, the student may make a final appeal to the VPAA.
+The VPAA will review the issue, and act as an arbitrator of the complaint, consulting with the Chair or Dean and VPAA and the AVPSA as needed.
 The decision at this level is final and no further appeal is accepted.